 IoT cyber challenge programme launch

-Please apply to join CENSIS for the launch of our new programme to boost Scotland’s adoption of IoT technologies and support the country’s burgeoning tech sector through the development of innovative new cyber security products, services and processes.
+Please join CENSIS for the formal launch of our new programme to boost Scotland’s adoption of IoT technologies and support the country’s burgeoning tech sector through the development of innovative new cyber security products, services and processes.

 We are particularly interested in hearing from private sector companies developing or adopting (or planning to develop/adopt) IoT products or services.